Badredine-Kheddaoui/carental/README.md

 - A custom user model that extends the default Django's with more functionality.
 - An admin panel to add, update and delete users, cars, car sales and reservations.
 - Since most HTML pages have similar sections, They all extend a base HTML page.
-- Notify users if their reservation was cancelled.
-- Notify online users of new car sales.
+- Notify users if their reservation was cancelled and of new car sales.

 ***